Courage-1984/Dataset-Forge/docs/troubleshooting.md

 - Update your menu code to follow the latest menu loop pattern (see `docs/style_guide.md`).

 If issues persist, consult the documentation or contact the project maintainer.

+## Menu Loop Issues

+If you encounter a menu that redraws repeatedly or a submenu that does not appear:

+- Ensure the menu loop uses the robust pattern:
+  - Get the user's choice (key) from `show_menu`.
+  - Look up the action in the options dictionary.
+  - Call the action if callable.
+- This resolves most navigation and invocation issues in the CLI.